Tag Archive | What can I plant now?

 Sowing Seeds For The First Crops: Too Early?

-The calendar is approaching my favorite part of the year—warming temperatures… birds singing their special songs… starting seeds for the garden.
+We’re getting close to my favorite part of the year—warming temperatures… birds singing their special songs… starting seeds for the garden.
 New crops of brassicas—arugula, broccoli, cabbage, cauliflower, collards, kale, mustard greens, pac choi—top the list.
 I also grow lettuce, spinach, Swiss chard, peas, bunching onions, and others.
-In this article, I’ll describe an easy step-by-step process for sowing seeds you can do right now.
+In this article, I’ll describe a step-by-step process for sowing seeds you can do right now, well before frost has left the area.

 bumble bee on flowering broccoli